- Bachelor of Arts (BA), History, Cambridge University.

 Paterson was introduced by Myron Ebell, the institute’s Director for Energy and Environment.
-Ebell led President Donald Trump’s transition team on energy issues, despite Ebell’s assertions he’d never actually met Trump, and is known for spreading climate science denial.
+Ebell led President Donald Trump’s transition team on energy issues, despite admitting he had never spoken to Trump, and is known for spreading climate science denial.

 Paterson declared his support for Andrea Leadsom in the Conservative party leadership contest following David Cameron’s resignation.
 Both Paterson and Leadsom have strong ties to a trans-Atlantic network of individuals and groups spreading climate disinformation and pushing for Brexit.

 Signed a letter calling for the UK government to delay setting a target for its fifth carbon budget, as required by the Climate Change Act, as it would hurt the UK’s international economic competitiveness.

 Shortly after being sacked from government Paterson delivered the annual lecture for climate science denial campaign group, the Global Warming Policy Foundation, which it was later revealed was partly written by brother-in-law and GWPF advisor Matt Ridley. ,

 Paterson met with the bosses of a number of oil and gas companies interesting in fracking in the UK.
 The Department of Environment, Food, and Rural Affairs (Defra) decided to withhold an internal briefing it prepared for Paterson in advance of the meeting.